*This post may contain affiliate links. Read more »

 🇮🇳Want to learn some other classic pure-veg Indian dishes?

-I taught a whole online cooking class covering my favorite sattvic Indian recipes!
+I have taught a whole bunch online cooking classes covering my favorite sattvic Indian recipes!
 The Sattvic Vegan Indian class recording and recipes are all available in my class library.
+I also have a fantastic Punjabi vegan cooking class you might dig.

 🪷What is Arhar Dal?